HVAC, Technician Tips

 3. Diagnose with confidence.

 When the time comes to deliver your diagnosis to the customer, provide clear and direct information.
 Avoid using jargon or technical language as much as possible.
-By letting them know what exactly is wrong—in layman's terms—it will help instill customer confidence and avoid any confusion.
+By letting them know what exactly is wrong—in layman's terms—it will help instill customer confidence and avoid any confusion on the part of the homeowners.

 “Some customers, I send photos of repairs that we've done before, so that helps them visualize what I'm trying to describe over the phone.
 Other times, we've had to draw diagrams to help them understand.
 It just depends on the situation and what works best for that customer.”